dmbarbour/glas/docs/GlasNamespaces.md

 It is awkward and error-prone for users to manually gather and integrate definitions.
 Instead, we'll rely on the front-end compiler to automate things.
 However, in context of extension with new syntax and new aggregates, we'll want a generic solution.
 There are limitations to work around: we cannot query whether a definition exists, we should not pass arbitrary names between scopes, and there is risk of interference with lazy loading and caching.

 At the moment, I lack a solid generic solution.
-However, I do have an intuition: Reserve prefix "@" for public, compiler-generated definitions.
+However, I do have an intuition: Reserve a prefix for compiler-generated definitions.
 Separate the logic from the compilers; provide it via '%env.\*'.
 At a 'leaf' node, use a call to write compiler metadata and bind to local definitions in scope.
 Align most aggregation of metadata with forks, such that each fork defines its own metadata then we locally compose them.
 A compiler can optimize a little, skipping a few writes or aggregations where obviously unnecessary.

 ### Namespace Processes and Channels